 For any played note to sustain past its initial attack, you want the string to vibrate and push sound waves into the body.
 When your guitar is made of a dense and rigid wood, the string alone vibrates.
 When the guitar is made of a softer wood, the wood itself will vibrate somewhat, absorbing and ultimately stealing the vibration from the string, shortening the sustain.

 Obviously some guitars have very little sustain by design.
-Many people enjoy the short focused attack of a telecaster for example.
+Many people enjoy the short focused attack of a Telecaster for example.

-However, an across the board lack of sustain due to the woods, especially in guitars where otherwise you would want your notes to ring out, is a very undesirable quality.
+However, an across-the-board lack of sustain due to the woods, especially in guitars where otherwise you would want your notes to ring out, is a very undesirable quality.

-Complaint #3: Agathis is quite soft
+Complaint #3: Agathis is Quite Soft

-Does Agathis Wood have it’s place?
+Does Agathis Wood Have Its Place?

-The most common argument I see for Agathis in a guitar is that, if you have a guitar with EMGs, Agathis is fine, because realistically you could put EMGs on a boogie board and it would sound the same.
+The most common argument I see for Agathis in a guitar is that it works fine if you have a guitar with EMGs, because realistically you could put EMGs on a boogie board and it would sound the same.

-Agathis Wood for non musical applications
+Agathis Wood for Non-musical Applications

-It is also used for a variety of industrial applications, such as mine braces, furniture, house construction, shipbuilding, wood paneling, and railway sleepers.
+It’s also used for a variety of industrial applications, such as mine braces, furniture, house construction, shipbuilding, wood paneling, and railway sleepers.

 Additional Agathis Info